 In the realm of estate planning, asset protection, and tax navigation, trusts often stand out as powerful tools.
 They provide a structured way to manage assets, protect beneficiaries, and ensure your wishes are carried out long into the future.

-Here are five compelling scenarios where registering a trust could significantly benefit you and your loved ones.
+Below are five compelling scenarios where registering a trust could significantly benefit you and your loved ones.
+Please also read about scenarios where trusts are not your best option.

 Trusts are commonly used in end-of-life strategising for many reasons: